stateful/docs.runme.dev/docs/getting-started.md

 ![Background Processes in vs code](../static/img/background-process-vs-code.png)

-### Warning!

-Background mode only works in tandem with Interactive mode!
+> ⚠️ Warning: Background mode only works in tandem with Interactive mode!

 Now, when you run the script, it will be part of a long-running terminal session: